Drug vignettes: Remdesivir

-We are currently aware of 11 trials of remdesivir in COVID-19, of which one is single-masked and three double-masked.
-The number of patients to be studied in masked trials is 2061 out of 22,437 in all (9.2%).
+When we first published this vignette on 10 August 2020, we were aware of 11 trials of remdesivir in COVID-19, of which one was single-masked and three double-masked.
+The number of patients to be studied in the masked trials was 2061 out of 22,437 in all (9.2%).

 The current position

 The results of the compassionate-use programme for remdesivir suggest, but do not prove, that the benefits of remdesivir may outweigh the harms it might cause.
 It is reminiscent of the early case reports of the success of penicillin in infective endocarditis .
 However, the mortality rate from COVID-19 is, by the standards of acute infective endocarditis, relatively low, and so an open, uncontrolled trial will never be able to define the benefits or harms.

 Does remdesivir save patients with COVID-19?
 A definitive answer to this question will only come from a sufficiently large randomized trial, or perhaps from a systematic review and meta-analysis of randomized trials, with mortality as a primary endpoint.
 Meanwhile, the suggestions of improved or more rapid recovery have led to use of remdesivir without secure information on its effectiveness or cost-effectiveness.